haokunli/DataSci/README.md

 # Data Science Course
-This repository contais the material for the Data Science course
+This repository contains the material for the Data Science course